Development of Windows Vista: Milestone 6

 Build 4029 (Lab06_n) (build date of June 29, 2003) was similar to the Milestone 5 compile of build 4029 with minor improvements.
+It has a new default wallpaper that uses a red color scheme instead of blue, distinguishing itself from its Milestone 5 counterpart.

-Build 4033 (build date of July 17, 2003) was similar to both Milestone 5 and 6 compiles of build 4029, but contained some UI improvements, including an updated Plex theme.
+Build 4033 (main) (build date of July 17, 2003) was similar to both Milestone 5 and 6 compiles of build 4029, but contained some UI improvements, including an updated Plex theme.

-Build 4039 (build date of August 27, 2003) was leaked on August 22, 2007.
+Build 4039 (Lab06_n) (build date of August 27, 2003) was leaked on August 22, 2007.
 This build includes Phodeo, a 3D view of displaying photos, and full DWM and glass.

+Build 4040 (Lab04_n) (build date of August 28, 2003) was leaked on January 31, 2020.
+It is similar to build 4039 with minor improvements.

-Build 4042 (Milestone 6 compile; build date of September 5, 2003) was leaked on January 23, 2020, and is similar to builds 4040 and 4039.
-It was compiled four days before the first known Milestone 7 build, thus grouping it as a Milestone 6 build.
-This was the last build to contain the Plex visual style as well as the Pig Latin strings for the operating system name.
+Build 4042 (main) (build date of September 5, 2003) was leaked on January 23, 2020, and is similar to builds 4039 and 4040.
+It was compiled four days before its Lab06_n counterpart, and was the last build to contain the Plex visual style, the boot screen from build 4015, the Milestone 6 default wallpaper, and the Pig Latin strings for the operating system's name.

+Build 4042 (Lab06_n) (build date of September 9, 2003) was the earliest build to include the Slate theme (Lab06) instead of the Plex theme (main) seen in the previous builds.
+However, the Aero glass from Build 4039 was still present.
+The boot screen and the default background wallpaper was changed; the boot screen progress bar color was changed from blue to orange.
+The word "My" was removed from "Computer" and "Network Places", a change that carried over to the final version of the operating system.
+When Windows Sidebar was enabled, the word "Start" was removed from the Start button—a development used later in Windows Vista.
+Pig Latin strings were changed back to their non-Pig Latin counterparts; the operating system now identifies itself as "Longhorn Professional Version 2003" due to the changes.